dhh1128/codecraft.co/why-your-software-should-cry.md

 I was writing recently about <a title="My First Tangle With the Tower of Babel" href="my-first-tangle-with-the-tower-of-babel.md">my adventures designing a programming language</a>.
 I concluded that more sugary syntax isn't really a great value to the community--but a language that allows programmers to reason about, describe, and react to various kinds of pain might do wonders for the health of the ecosystems we build.

 <span style="color:#000080;">What do you think?
 Please drop me a line</span> in the comments or through the "Contact" tab at the top.
 Include your ideas about pain and software, and maybe (with your permission) I can refer to them in my upcoming book about what software has to learn from living systems.

----

-Gene Hughson (2013-05-06 19:17:17)

-very interesting...I think the increasing interest in resilience is a sign of growing industry maturity.

----

-François Reynald (2013-05-07 07:46:59)

-Daniel: That is the only notification I know of but I am not (yet) an UIKit expert.
-It may be because memory is such a big deal for mobile devices.

----

-Daniel Hardman (2013-05-07 07:24:52)

-Yes, I think the industry is gradually starting to "get it."
-I'm just impatiently trying to hurry us along. :-)

----

-Daniel Hardman (2013-05-07 07:24:08)

-François: Thanks for the information.
-I was not aware of this feature in UIKit.
-I'm glad Apple has added it.
-Do they also have a way to be notified about low disk space, or is that not considered an issue in iOS?

-Resource exhaustion is only one of many possible situations where software needs sensors.
-Another obvious one is connectivity problems; those plague software all the time and are poorly diagnosed and handled in most software that I've seen.
-There are many other sources of "pain" as well.

----

-François Reynald (2013-05-07 02:15:19)

-What you describes already exists in Apple's UIKit framework.
-ViewControllers get notified by the system of low memory situations.
-It's the developer's responsibility to implement the didReceiveMemoryWarning method.
-I have copied the relevant excerpt from the class reference page below.

-didReceiveMemoryWarning
-Sent to the view controller when the app receives a memory warning.

-- (void)didReceiveMemoryWarning
-Discussion
-Your app never calls this method directly.
-Instead, this method is called when the system determines that the amount of available memory is low.

-You can override this method to release any additional memory used by your view controller.
-If you do, your implementation of this method must call the super implementation at some point.

----

-dougbert (2013-05-06 12:53:08)

-great thoughts

----

-Daniel Hardman (2013-05-24 15:41:25)

-Nice connection to Bayesian statistics.
-I used to work on search, and hit ranking uses Bayesian models (in a subset of search products); I should have seen that link more quickly.
-Very good point to ponder.

-Totally agree about life being driven by heuristics.

-Thanks for the comment!

----

-RalfMC (2013-05-24 14:39:07)

-This is an interesting line of thought.
-Personally, I would generalize to conditioning pretty fast, as pain is 'just' a kind of reinforcement.
-Maybe take a look at classical and operant conditioning.

-Coincidentally, Bayesian statistics seem like a related subject and have indeed found their way into spam filters, for instance ("hey, this message smells like a rotten apple").

-I think one important thing to remember is that life is driven by heuristics, averages, etc. Stuff works 'most of the time' and 'in general'; however, by the time my programming gives me 95% reliable software, I will not have gained much.